apache/shenyu-website/content/en/awesome/_index.md

 <img alt="weimai" src="/img/users/weimai.png" height="60" />
 ## Contributors{#contributors}

-Hundreds of people have contributed articles and code to ShenYu so far, thank you very much!
+Hundreds of people have contributed articles and code to Apache ShenYu so far, thank you very much!

 > This list is updated at the beginning of each month and is in no particular order, in alphabetical order of the GitHub user ID.